wp-plugins/zedity/readme.txt

 The best editor to create your content: incredibly easy, quick and with unprecedented possibilities!
 Now available in multiple languages.

 == Description ==
-Zedity is an innovative Editor to create posts and pages amazingly easily, quickly and absolutely hassle-free!
+Zedity is an innovative editor to create posts and pages amazingly easily, quickly and absolutely hassle-free!
 With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as easily as you'd do on a piece of paper!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]